hodlsimulator/WidgetWeaver/WidgetWeaver/README.md

 - **Steps shows 0**
   - This can be normal (especially early in the day)
   - If you expect steps but always get 0, check **Settings → Privacy & Security → Motion & Fitness → Fitness Tracking**
+- **Clock widget looks frozen / partially rendered**
+  - Remove the clock widget from the Home Screen and add it again
+  - Avoid extremely dense timelines (hundreds of 1-second entries can fail view archiving and leave a stale snapshot behind)
 - **Widgets don’t reflect edits**
   - Make sure the design is saved
   - Use **Editor → … → Refresh Widgets** (or remove/re-add the widget)